Should I Sell My House and Rent When I Retire? 9 Questions to Ask

 8. Do I have an emotional or psychological need to sell my home?

 While this may not be a material question, it’s still significant to consider.
-Your home is filled with memories.
-Will constantly encountering triggers for these memories help you move forward in enjoying your retirement, or keep you in a state of nostalgia for what once was?
+Your home is full of memories.
+Will encountering these reminders regularly help you enjoy your retirement, or will it keep you nostalgic for the past?

-Selling your home isn’t the same as turning your back on its sentimental value, but may be a cathartic experience to have closure to one phase of life and usher in the next.
+Selling your home doesn’t mean abandoning its sentimental value; rather, it can be a cathartic way to find closure for one chapter of life and welcome the next.

-9. Do I feel uncertainty around being tied down to one spot during retirement?
+9. Do I feel uncertainty about being tied down to one spot during retirement?

-A significant number, as many as two-thirds of retirees, plan on increasing their travel after they retire, according to data collected by the 19th Annual Transamerica Retirement Survey.
+A significant number, 57% of retirees, plan on increasing their travel after they retire, according to data collected by The News Market.

-Reasons for travel include visiting friends and family scattered throughout the globe, crossing destinations off the bucket list, or following pleasantly-warm weather.
+Reasons for travel include visiting friends and family scattered across the globe, crossing destinations off the bucket list, or following pleasantly warm weather.

 For any of these scenarios, being tied to a home mortgage may make it more difficult to make this type of travel happen.

-What are the pros and cons of renting versus owning in retirement?
+What are the pros and cons of renting vs. owning in retirement?

 If you’ve answered yes to any of the questions above, then downsizing in retirement may be the right move for you.
 But now, the question comes down to whether it makes more sense to purchase a smaller home or find one to rent.

-There are several financial, lifestyle, market, and timing impacts to consider when making this decision.
+There are several financial, lifestyle, market, and timing factors to consider when making this decision.
 Here’s a high-level list of pros and cons to consider:

 Pros to selling your home and renting after retirement: